LukeIdowu06/LukeIdowu06/README.md

 ---

+Here's the improved layout with a cleaner and more visually appealing format while keeping your original text intact:

+---

 ### 🎮 **Hobbies and Interests**

-In my free time you'll find me enjoying one or more of these activities:
+In my free time, you'll find me enjoying one or more of these activities:

+1. 🏀 **Playing Basketball**
-- 🏀 **Playing Basketball**:I enjoy playing Basketball, whether it's a competitive game or just shooting around with friends.
+   I enjoy playing basketball, whether it's a competitive game or just shooting around with friends.
 It's a great way to stay active and have fun.

-- 👨‍👩‍👧‍👦 **Spending Time with Family**: Quality time with loved ones is always a priority — from casual hangouts to family gatherings.
+2. 👨‍👩‍👧‍👦 **Spending Time with Family**
+   Quality time with loved ones is always a priority — from casual hangouts to family gatherings.

+3. ♟️ **Playing Chess**
-- ♟️ **Playing Chess**: I love the strategic challenge of chess — it's not just a game, it's a way to keep my mind sharp.
+   I love the strategic challenge of chess — it's not just a game, it's a way to keep my mind sharp.

+4. ✈️ **Traveling**
-- ✈️ **Traveling**: Exploring new places, experiencing different cultures, and creating lasting memories is something I’m passionate about.
+   Exploring new places, experiencing different cultures, and creating lasting memories is something I’m passionate about.

-- 🎧 **Listening to Music**: Music helps me relax, whether it’s for relaxation or setting the mood to be creative and focused.
+5. 🎧 **Listening to Music**
+   Music helps me relax, whether it’s for relaxation or setting the mood to be creative and focused.

+---

-Fun Facts About Me
+### **Fun Facts About Me**

-🌍 I can name almost every country in the world
+🌍 **I can name almost every country in the world**

-⌨️ I can type over 100 Words Per Minute
+⌨️ **I can type over 100 Words Per Minute**

-🎲 I can solve a Rubik's cube in under 2 minutes
+🎲 **I can solve a Rubik's cube in under 2 minutes**

-🖥️ I build my own PC and optimised it for both gaming and work
+🖥️ **I build my own PC and optimised it for both gaming and work**

+---

+This format organizes the text into clear sections with numbered bullet points for hobbies and a simple list for fun facts, making it easy to read and visually appealing.